 - stop studying or change their enrolment details (including periods of absence); or

 - start working or receive any payment or benefit from Services Australia or another Australian government agency.

-For further general information on DVA’s response to coronavirus visit www.dva.gov.au/coronavirus-disease-covid-19-information
+For further general information on DVA’s response to coronavirus, visit the Coronavirus disease (COVID-19) information page.Back to top

-Certain DVA Education Schemes recipients who receive their fortnightly payments at a similar rate to Youth Allowance students are eligible to receive the Coronavirus Supplement.
+Certain DVA Education Schemes recipients who receive their fortnightly payments at a similar rate to Youth Allowance students were eligible to receive the Coronavirus Supplement.

 DVA Education Schemes recipients eligible for the Coronavirus Supplement include those who are:

 - aged 16 or over and receiving education allowance at any rate

 - receiving education allowance at the Living Away from Home rate